dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 }

 main() {
-  List<num> xs = <int>[];
+  List<num> ys = <int>[];
-  xs.add2(42); // Dynamic check needed.
+  ys.add2(42); // Dynamic check needed.
 }
 ```

-A dynamic check is needed for both (the regular instance method
+A dynamic check is needed for both the regular instance method
-invocation and the static extension method invocation), because the
+invocation on `xs` and the static extension method invocation on
-requirement on the actual argument `42` is that it has a type which is
+`ys`, because the requirement on the actual argument `42` is that it
-a subtype of the actual type argument `X` of the given list.
-But that
+has a type which is a subtype of the actual type argument `X` of the
-type cannot be used for a compile-time check at the call site (because
+given list.
+But that type cannot be used for a compile-time check at
-it is only known by an upper bound, `num`), and it cannot be denoted
+the call site (because it is only known by an upper bound, `num`), and
-at the call site (unless we introduce an existential open operation
+it cannot be denoted at the call site (unless we introduce an
-which would basically have to be invoked with a copy of the pattern
+existential open operation which would basically have to be invoked
-of the given extension).
+with a copy of the pattern of the given extension).

 Consequently, it is checked in the body of the callee for the instance
 method that all actual arguments for parameters that are covariant
 have the required type.

-This specification is worded in the
+*This specification is worded in the expectation that a similar
-expectation that a similar approach is used for static extension
+approach is used for static extension methods.
+Tools may of course
-methods.
-Tools may of course implement it differently as long as the
+implement it differently as long as the behavior is unchanged, and
-behavior is unchanged, and soundness is maintained.
-But it is also a
+soundness is maintained.
+But it is also a hint that existing
-hint that existing techniques should suffice for this purpose as well.
+techniques should suffice for this purpose as well.*

 However, there is no need to perform a dynamic check on the actual
 argument in the invocation of `add` that occurs in the body of